 - You can flip over a target your size or smaller, provided the space behind it is unoccupied.
 You occupy this space at the end of your maneuver.

-- You can spring off of an object or creature that is larger than, enabling you to jump up to 10 feet high.
+- You can spring off of an object or creature that is larger than you, jumping again immediately.

 Agile Weapon Training

 You have mastered techniques to adroitly use certain weapons, gaining the following benefits: